Vancouver Rent Bank

 How are the funds provided?

-If you are approved for a loan, the funds are provided in cheque form.
-The cheque is written and sent directly to your landlord, or the utility company such as BC Hydro or Fortis BC.
+If you are approved for a loan, the funds are provided in cheque form or e-transfer.
+The funds gets transferred directly to your landlord, or the utility company such as BC Hydro or Fortis BC.

 If you are a subletter or pay monthly rent to a roommate/primary tenant, please contact us before completing an application.